tc39/proposal-module-keys/README.md

 Per *ModuleBody*, we make available a frozen API:

-*  `frenemies.publicKey(a = true, b = false)`: a function that returns
-`a` when there is a private key on the call stack and the shallowest private key on the call stack corresponds to this key.
+*  `frenemies.publicKey()`: a function that returns `true` when there is a private key on the call stack and the shallowest private key on the call stack corresponds to this key, or false otherwise.
 *  `frenemies.privateKey(f)`: a function that calls f and returns its result.
 See call stack relationship for `.publicKey`.
 *  `frenemies.box(value, mayOpen)`: returns a unique `Box` instance.
 *  `frenemies.unbox(box, ifFrom, fallback)`: awaits `box`.
     Let *value* and *mayOpen* be the arguments provided when `box`